cypnk/Cabin-Life/Power Storage/README.md

 * Heavy duty, reclosable, plastic storage bag
 * 14-16AWG wire with outdoor rated insulator
 * Zinc wire and/or zinc strips
 * Conductive foam sheet.
-Commonly sold as "anti-static" foam for electronics packaging
+Commonly sold as "anti-static" foam for electronics packaging (alternatively, graphite sheets can be used)

 **Final cell components:**
-* 4" PVC schedule-40 pipes (locales outside the U.S. may use equivalent sizes)
+* 4" PVC schedule-40 pipes (locales outside the U.S. may use equivalent sizes) or similar PVC underground conduit
-* PVC cement, (with primer or primer combination recommended)
+* PVC cement (with primer or primer combination recommended)
-* Threaded end caps
+* Threaded end caps and couplings
 * Pressure fit end caps
 * 12AWG wire with outdoor rated insulator
-* Zinc flashing roll (or similar strip which can be coiled)
+* Zinc flashing roll or similar Zinc strip at least 2.5" or 6.25cm to 6.5cm wide (or similar strip which can be coiled)

+**Tools and utensils:**
+* Metal snips, also called tin snips or aviation snips
-* Conductive foam sheet
+* Pliers
+* Steel wool (to clean the Zinc in case of surface impurities, not needed if Zinc is clean)
+* Glass measuring cup showing milliliter increments
+* Wooden or plastic spoons
+* Weight scale capable of measuring at least up to 800g
+* Metal container or large tin can capable of holding 1L or a dedicated double-boiler
+* Stove or heater

 Assembly and final design in progress...